Where does Gnome use file monitoring?

 Helping pkgsrc (through pkgsrc-wip)

 I suggested you yesterday to contribute to a free software project.
 I know choosing one can be difficult, so this post is to give you a suggestion: help the pkgsrc project. pkgsrc is The NetBSD Packages Collection.
 Despite its name, it works on many other operating systems, like Linux, Solaris or MacOS X, to name some. pkgsrc provides a package tree from where you can install any kind of program.
 It takes care to download the sources, configure and build them and install the results.
+It also handles all required dependencies.
+To start using pkgsrc, you must get a copy of the package tree and learn how to use it.
+The pkgsrc manual contains all this information, and the website (linked above) provides a summary of what's needed to get started.

-June 24, 2004 · Tags: gnome
+June 24, 2004 · Tags: <a href="/tags/gnome">gnome</a>

 Continue reading (about 2 minutes)